 As I was playing with my 'What's in the bag?' app I found myself thinking about my accuracy each round, trying to minimize the number of draws before I could see the solution and wishing there was a way to measure all those things.
 So instead of mowing my lawn, playing some guitar or other fun things I decided to figure it out.
-What I think I have is a finished game that could be used in my class at various points in the year and at different levels.
-(Click here for a link to the game)
+What I think I have is a finished game that could be used in my class at various points in the year and at different levels. (

 1. Scoring points: In the scoring structure I tried to reward behaviors each round like minimal number of draws and maintaining a high accuracy level.
 I also didn't want a kid to be able to just keep doing poorly but getting more points just for persistence.
 (This feels like a metaphor for classroom grading policies...).
 As part of my class activities surrounding this game I will ask students to create a function that rewards these game behaviors using something like desmos.com to set up some sliders and view possible point values.
 Maybe some will actually figure out the function I have in the game itself.